🚀 We are hiring! See open positions

 return None

-For more advanced anti-blocking techniques, check out our comprehensive guide on
+For more advanced anti-blocking techniques, see

 5 Tools to Scrape Without Blocking and How it All Works